A new science center could soon call Northwest Arkansas home

 FAYETTEVILLE, Ark.
-(KFTA) — The local non-profit NWA space is currently fundraising for a space center that’ll cost upwards of $40 million.
+(KNWA) — The local non-profit NWA Space is currently fundraising for a space center that’ll cost upwards of $40 million.

 “We think the more people recruited into a STEM profession.
 Stay in those professions in these areas the better off we will all be,” said Dustin Masterson, NWA Space board member.